ZEPETO-Templates/FashionBattle_Template/README.md

 <br><img src = "docs/images/download/04.png" alt = "cloning settings img"></img><br>

-Once it clones the project you can open it from unity hub.
+Once it clones the project you can open it from Unity Hub. <br>

 ### Downloading the project